Giant Waving Red Flags that Scream You’re in a Toxic Relationship

 When you’re wearing rose-colored glasses, red flags look like normal flags.
 It’s hard to take the love goggles off and view your relationship from an outside perspective.

-That means we often fall into toxic, harmful relationships and don’t notice the unhealthy dynamic.
+We often fall into toxic, harmful relationships and don’t notice the unhealthy dynamic.

 You may want to reconsider your relationship if any of these bright flags are waving.